newrelic/newrelic-prometheus-exporters-packages/README.md

 exporter_config_files: config.toml
 ```

 By default, the external config files will be templated and saved on the TEMP folder.
-If you want to specify a custom location for the external files you can do so by setting `config_path` in your exporter configuration file.
+If you want to specify a custom location for the external files you can do so by setting `exporter_files_path` in your exporter configuration file.

-Passing the location of the config file to your exporter can be done on the `exporter.json.tmpl` by adding the expected flag and setting its value to the `config_path` and config filename.
+Passing the location of the config file to your exporter can be done on the `exporter.json.tmpl` by adding the expected flag and setting its value to the `exporter_files_path` and config filename.
 For example:

 ```yaml
 {